Super simple fly photos

 Set up your background.
 It needs to be vertical behind the fly, but not too close.
 Use a couple of wooden blocks, boxes or what you have at hand to hold it.
 Gaffer's tape is your friend again.

-Make sure that the distance is sufficient to make the background blur but not so large that it doesn't cover the whole image.
+Make sure that the distance is sufficient to make the background blur but not so far away that it doesn't cover the whole image.
 We do not want the living room, tying desk or office peeking into a corner or edge of the image.

 The light is the one most critical thing to set up properly.